guilleiguaran/nancy/README.md

 ## Features

-*  "Sinatra-like" routes: support for get, post, put, patch, delete
+*  "Sinatra-like" routes: support for get, post, put, patch, delete, options, head
 *  Template rendering and caching through Tilt
 *  Include middlewares with the use method
+*  Mount rack apps with the map method
 *  Sessions through Rack::Session
 *  Halt execution at any point using Ruby's throw/catch mechanism
 *  Thread-safe